brandonfdampman-rgb/Mohr-Circle-MATLAB/README.md

 Mohr's Circle MATLAB Project

 Overview
-The project calculates and plots a Mohr's Circle from given stress inputs
+-The project calculates and plots a Mohr's Circle from given stress inputs

 Inputs Used
 -σx=50